TrackerControl/tracker-control-android/README.md

 If the user consents, TrackerControl contacts the Google Play Store to retrieve further information about the users' apps.
+The app automatically contacts GitHub to check for updates, which can be disabled from the app settings.
-No personal data is shared with Google, other than what is strictly necessary for network communications (e.g. IP address).
+No personal data is ever shared, other than what is strictly necessary for network communications (e.g. IP address).

 TrackerControl saves two pieces of information on the user's device: